cmannett85/arg_router/README.md

 `ar::list` is just a `std::tuple` alias, `mode` and `root` instances detect this and add the contents to its child/policy lists - it's nicer than having an instance per type.
 Also don't be afraid of the copies, the majority of `arg_router` types hold no data (the advantage of compile-time!) and those that do (e.g. `default_value`) generally have small types like primitives or `std::string_view`.

 ## Error Handling
 Currently `arg_router` only supports exceptions as error handling.
-If a parsing fails for some reason a `std::invalid_argument` is thrown carrying information on the failure.
+If a parsing fails for some reason a `arg_router::parse_exception` is thrown carrying information on the failure.